 For those of us hanging out in the Southern Hemisphere, things are starting to feel a little chilly.

-As the temperature drops and the sun gets lower (and hangs around a lot less), your plants are going to slow down a bit.
+As the temperature drops and the sun gets lower (and hangs around a lot less), your plants are probably going to slow down a bit.

 With less sunlight, they won't be growing as much, which means they won't be as thirsty or hungry as they were over spring and summer.

 The following are our tips for keeping your indoor plants cheering over the colder months.

 This is a big one!
 If you've gotten into a routine over Spring and Summer, snap out of it.
 This is the time of the year when root rot and other diseases can set in, simply because your watering routine has gone on a little longer than it probably should have.

 Pay attention to your plants' potting media.
 You'll notice it stays damp longer and you should cut back the frequency of your waterings or risk root rot.
 Go back to the old habit of sticking your finger in the potting media (down to the second knuckle is a good rule of thumb) so you can get an idea of how dry the mix is and how much (if any) water is needed.
 I can't stress how beneficial this is, vene if you're only doing it on a seasonal basis, its a great way to understand your plant and its watering requirements.

 If you don't want to get your fingers dirty, try a moisture meter.
 As long as you have something to help you understand your plants water uptake so you can adjust as necessary.

 As the temperature drops and heaters go on, take a look around your space and make sure you haven't got any plants sitting too close to a heat source.
 Think about ducted heating, reverse-cycle aircon, heaters, fireplaces.
 That ducted heating that wasn't touched over Summer may have built up a number of plant buddies over the last few months, and they are not going to take the sudden blasts of hot air kindly.